ManishPatil011/ManishPatil011/README.md

 <div align="center">

-**"First, solve the problem.
-Then, write the code."** - Manish S Patil
+**"Solve the problem with code, which makes reviewer to remember too code!!."** - Manish S Patil

 ⭐ From [ManishPatil011](https://github.com/ManishPatil011)